LouisIkpon/RowHealth/README.md

 ## Marketing Insights

-*The following sections diagnose each performance dimension in detail and close with prioritized recommendations.*

 - Row Health ran 11 campaigns generating **9 million** impressions at an average CTR of **9.39%** and CPC of **$0.07** suggesting overall campaigns were cost efficient and reasonably engaging.
 However performance varied significantly across campaigns.